 - Lose sight of your values.

 I am sure you can add some of your own to this list.
 Be easy on yourself and pat yourself on the back.
 You’re doing a great job parenting with no playbook as to how to do so in the ever-changing events of 2020.
 Though there’s a lot going on right now, try not to worry; there is still a lot you can do.
-Join me for Her Parenting Place every 4th Sunday at 7 pm CT as I answer your questions to help you feel more prepared for the challenges most parents currently face.
+Join me for Her Parenting Place every 4th Tuesday at 7:30 pm CT as I answer your questions to help you feel more prepared for the challenges most parents currently face.
 You will not want to miss ways to survive and thrive during these uncertain times.
-You can enjoy a 30-Day Guest Pass too, simply click here.

 The Future of Connection for Women